den-materials/project-2/README.md

 * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
 * **User stories define what a specific type of user wants to accomplish with your application**.
 It's tempting to just make them _to-do lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what to build
 * **Write pseudocode before you write actual code.** Thinking through the logic of something helps.
+* Keep it **small**.
+What is the **minimum viable product** for your project?
+That is, what is the shortest way to hit all the requirements without any bells and whistles?
+Bells and whistles can be added later.
+* Make sure your **API works**.
+API work can easily take up the whole project week if you let it.
+Again, what is the minimum you need to satisfy the requirements?
+Abandon any APIs that do not give you that in a reasonable amount of time.
+* Make sure **Passport works**.
+A lot of steps are necessary to make signup, login, and logout work, and some of them are hidden in Passport's code.
+* **Stick with your squad.**  There is strength in numbers, and 3 or 4 people working on a problem together are probably more effective than 1 person working alone.
+* Get **Heroku working early**.
+Even if it is just a "Hello World", that is a great start.
+Getting a deployed Heroku project is hard, so don't put it off until the then.

 ---